 If you still have a valid warranty and you have tried to have it repaired, the car could qualify as a lemon.
 To file a claim, you have to inform the auto manufacturer in writing.

 It is important to have as much documentation as possible of all the times you took the car in to the dealership.
 Keep every receipt, invoice and other documents that show the effort you made to repair the vehicle.

 How Neale & Fhima Can Help

 We have secured over $50 million in compensation for our clients, with a 99 percent success rate in the cases we handle.
 We pursue maximum compensation in every single one of the claims we handle.
 Clients know that they will work directly with their attorney and receive personalized attention when filing a claim.
-When you choose Neale & Fhima, you won’t have to pay any fees unless we win your case.
+When you choose Neale & Fhima, your legal fees are paid for by the maufacturer.

 Contact Us Today for a Free Consultation

 If you own or lease a new car in Norco, California, and have had regular repair problems with the same issue while the vehicle was under factory warranty, you may have a lemon vehicle.
 The experienced Norco lemon law lawyers at Neale & Fhima can help you obtain financial compensation.
 You could be entitled to a new vehicle or the buy back of your current lemon.
 For more information, please contact Neale & Fhima today for a free case review.